What is DNA replication?

 A special type of DNA polymerase enzyme called telomerase catalyzes the synthesis of telomere sequences at the ends of the DNA.
 Telomeres are regions of repetitive nucleotide sequences at each end of a chromatid, which protects the end of the chromosome from deterioration or from fusion with neighboring chromosomes.
 Think of shoelace caps.
 Telomeres are also a biomarker of aging, with telomeres shortening with each cellular division or, in other words, as you advance in age.
 As a cell’s telomeres shorten, it loses its ability to function normally.
 Basically, shorter telomeres make you more susceptible to a number of diseases, such as cancer or cardiovascular disease.

-Finally, the parent strand and its complementary DNA strand coils into the familiar double helix shape.
+Finally, the parent strand and its complementary DNA strand coil into the familiar double helix shape.
 The result is two DNA molecules consisting of one new and one old chain of nucleotides.
 Each of these two daughter helices is a nearly exact copy of the parental helix (it is not 100% the same due to mutations).

 The human genome — meaning the complete set of genes present in a cell’s nucleus — is comprised of 3 billion base pairs.
 Remarkably, it takes very little time for our biological machinery to copy something this exceedingly long.
 Every cell completes the entire process in just one hour!